 Double-wrapping a joint can slow the burn and make the joint last a little longer.
 Rolling with an extra layer of paper can also help direct airflow properly and minimize an uneven burn.
 But it also means twice the rolling paper, which will inevitably lead to a harsher smoke with less weed and more burning paper in every puff.

-How to smoke a joint
+How do you smoke a joint?